-The third mode, "CREW," included in part number 11932 (and 11934), allows the pilot and copilot to be separated from the passengers.
+The third mode, "CREW," included in part number 11932 (and 11934A), allows the pilot and copilot to be separated from the passengers.

 The PM3000 has an automatic fail-safe interconnect to the aircraft radios.
-If power is disrupted to the intercom for any reason, the pilot's headset is connected directly to the aircraft radio allowing continued radio communications.
+If power is removed from the intercom for any reason, the pilot's headset is connected directly to the aircraft radio allowing continued radio communications in one earpiece.

-A 2-color LED is green when power is on and changes to red when a Push to Talk (PTT or microphone key) is pressed.
+A 2-color LED is green when power is on and changes to blue when a Push to Talk (PTT or microphone key) is pressed.

-Provision for entertainment input allows the pilot, copilot and passengers the option to listen to music during flight.
+Provision for entertainment input allows the pilot, co-

+pilot and passengers the option to listen to music during flight.
 During intercom or aircraft radio reception, this music will automatically mute to allow communications without distraction.
 When the activity ceases, the SoftMuteTM circuit gradually returns the music to the original listening volume.
 By depressing the "Mute" control (located on the Squelch knob) once, it is possible to have the music remain at a constant level, regardless of any ICS or radio traffic.